-1. The Agency shall cooperate with the Commission, other Union institutions, the European External Action Service, Europol, the European Asylum Support Office, the European Union Agency for Fundamental Rights, Eurojust, the European Union Satellite Centre, the European Maritime Safety Agency and the European Fisheries Control Agency as well as other Union, agencies, bodies, offices in matters covered by this Regulation, and in particular with the objectives of preventing and combating irregular immigration and cross-border crime including the facilitation of irregular immigration, trafficking in human being and terrorism.
+1. The Agency shall cooperate with the Commission, other Union institutions, the European External Action Service, Europol, the European Asylum Support Office, the European Union Agency for Fundamental Rights, Eurojust, the European Union Satellite Centre, the European Maritime Safety Agency and the European Fisheries Control Agency as well as other Union, agencies, bodies, offices in matters covered by this Regulation, and in particular with the objectives of preventing and combating irregular illegal immigration and cross-border crime including the facilitation of irregular immigration, trafficking in human being and terrorism.

-To that end, the Agency may cooperate with international organisations competent in matters covered by this Regulation.

-- 2. Such cooperation shall take place within the framework of working arrangements concluded with those bodies.
+- To that end, the Agency may cooperate with international organisations competent in matters covered by this Regulation. - 2.
+Such cooperation shall take place within the framework of working arrangements concluded with those bodies.
 Such arrangements shall have received the Commission's prior approval.
 In every case the Agency shall inform the European Parliament of any such arrangements. - 3.
-The Agency shall cooperate with the Commission in relation to activities carried out under the Customs Union where these activities, including customs risk management, although outside the scope of this Regulation, may support its implementation. - 4.
+The Agency shall cooperate with the Commission, and where relevant with Member States, in activities relating to this regulation, and, although outside the scope of this Regulation, relating to the customs area including risk management, where these activities may support each other.
+This cooperation shall be without prejudice to the existing competences of the Commission and of the Member States. - 4.
 The Union institutions, agencies, bodies, offices and international organisations referred to in paragraph 1, shall use information received by the Agency only within the limits of their competences and in compliance with fundamental rights, including data protection requirements.
 Onward transmission or other communication of personal data processed by the Agency to other Union agencies or bodies shall be subject to specific working arrangements regarding the exchange of personal data and subject to the prior approval of the European Data Protection Supervisor.
-As regards the handling of classified information, those arrangements shall provide that the Union institution, body, office, agency or international organisation concerned shall comply with security rules and standards equivalent to those applied by the Agency. - 5.
-The Agency may also, with the agreement of the Member States concerned, invite observers of Union institutions, agencies, bodies, offices or international organisations to participate in its activities in particular, joint operations and pilot projects, risk analysis and training, to the extent that their presence is in accordance with the objectives of those activities, may contribute to the improvement of cooperation and the exchange of best practices, and does not affect the overall safety and security of those activities.
+As regards the handling of classified information, those arrangements shall provide that the Union institution, body, office, agency or international organisation concerned shall comply with security rules and standards equivalent to those applied by the Agency.

+5. The Agency may also, with the agreement of the Member States concerned, invite observers of Union institutions, agencies, bodies, offices or international organisations to participate in its activities in particular, joint operations and pilot projects, risk analysis and training, to the extent that their presence is in accordance with the objectives of those activities, may contribute to the improvement of cooperation and the exchange of best practices, and does not affect the overall safety and security of those activities.
 The participation of those observers in risk analysis and training may take place only with the agreement of the Member States concerned.
 As regards joint operations and pilot projects the participation of observers is subject to agreement of the host Member State.
 Detailed rules on the participation of observers shall be included in the operational plan.
 Those observers shall receive the appropriate training from the Agency prior to their participation.